 Organized one-day trips

 Want a taste of the real France but don't want the headache of...
 Car Rental?
 I completely understand you.
-I've gathered the best organized tours for you here, which will take you from the center of Paris in the morning and bring you back in the evening, tired but satisfied.
+I have gathered here the best organized tours for you, which will take you from the center of Paris in the morning and return you in the evening, tired but satisfied.
+Please note that these tours are in English because there are almost no Hebrew guides, that I know and recommend, who find tours outside of Paris, and even if you do find someone like that, the prices are crazy (starting at 800 euros per couple per day, so I heard).

 We arrive at Central Park Village in August, a family arrives, grandparents, us.
 Our daughter, our son-in-law, who uses an electric wheelchair, his caregiver, and four children, 12-year-old twins, a 5-year-old girl, and a two-year-old baby.